 Plants can't move once they start growing, yet we see plants almost everywhere.
 How did they get there?
 Most travel as seeds.
 Seeds have many different ways to spread and scatter.

 In this video from the Life of Plants by David Attenborough we get to see some marvelous footage of the amazing ways seeds move.
-Note: there is a pop-up ad.

 Activity 1.
 Investigate seed structure and movement through observation.